Quick Read – Tips for planning Diet in Diabetes

 Diabetes, as we all know, is a condition of impaired glucose metabolism and the presence of increased blood glucose (hyperglycemia).
 The utilization of glucose is regulated by a hormone called Insulin produced by the pancreas.

-Type 1 Diabetes occurs due to the lack of insulin production by the pancreatic cells.
+It occurs due to the lack of insulin production by the pancreas.
 It has a genetic predisposition, sets in rapidly and at an early age (commonly in childhood itself), and is usually not related to lifestyle factors and weight.
 The cause is linked to the destruction of the insulin-producing cells of the pancreas by the body’s immune system due to an inherent recognition error (autoimmune disorder).
 The treatment requires taking Insulin (so also called Insulin Dependent Diabetes Mellitus: IDDM).